spiral/shopify-starter-kit/README.md

 #### Analyze
 It is CLI command for profiling js assets.
-Analyze is the shortcut for who commands: `webpack --profile` and run [`webpack-bundle-analyzer`](https://www.npmjs.com/package/webpack-bundle-analyzer).
+Analyze is the shortcut for two commands: `webpack --profile` and run [`webpack-bundle-analyzer`](https://www.npmjs.com/package/webpack-bundle-analyzer).
 You can find more details about profiling in webpack docs [webpack profile](https://webpack.js.org/configuration/other-options/#profile).

 ```bash